DevSDK/devsdk.github.io/_i18n/en/_posts/2025-02-22-V8-DevLogFloat16Array.md

 ## First week - Sync the Context
 In the first week, I spent time preparing to provide histories and context above.
 I opened temporary [WIP CL](https://chromium-review.googlesource.com/c/v8/v8/+/6026409) to provide context.
 The contents of the email filled up with the above stories haha.
 And I hit a submit button, hoping to find the way.

-Following is part of the email Content:
+Following is part of the email content:

-> 3. The plan:
+> B. The plan:
 >
 > Sooo, It seems machine support is now possible thanks to Ilya's changes.
 I noticed the following in the Turboshaft graph builder:
 `UNARY_CASE(TruncateFloat64ToFloat16RawBits, TruncateFloat64ToFloat16RawBits)`.
 >